 The Community Edition is purposefully designed to attract new people to the LabVIEW ecosystem, by lowering the cost barrier of entry.
 We

 will write wrote a whole blog post about it.

 Just like last year, we filled GDevCon to the brim with captivating presentations.
 We cannot go into detail about all of them, here’s just a teaser:

 - Ben Leedom – “Rebar: What Rust Can Teach G”

 Ben demoed a new plugin for LabVIEW NXG, designed to take the very best parts of Rust and implement them into a new graphical language.
-Rebar brings a whole slew of modern software development tools, especially in concerning software security, parallel programming and OOP.
+Rebar brings a whole slew of modern software development tools, especially concerning software security, parallel programming, and OOP.

 - Chris Woodhams – “Why bother with continuous integration?”
 Chris’s presentation was about the transition to a continuous integration workflow at his company, Argenta.
 This process was inspired by Jörg’s, what an acknowledgement for him.
-For more info check out this page.
-Then a panel discussion took place, with Chris Roebuck, Sam Taggart, James McNally, Joerg as speakers.
+For more info check out our Release Automation Tools webpage.
+Then a panel discussion took place, with Chris Roebuck, Sam Taggart, James McNally and Joerg as speakers.

 - Gary Boorman – “A Practical Guide to Signal Acquisition”

 Gary gave an extremely useful presentation, that helped anyone with just a bit of electrical engineering knowledge, to improve their signal acquisition knowledge.
 A

 - James Powell – “Application Design Around SQLite”